fjruizruano/ngs-protocols/README.md

 * sra_download.py: Download SRA files using a list of SRA's accesion numbers.
 * ssaha2_run.py: Run SSAHA2 mapping in several libraries.
 * ssaha2_run_multi.py: Run SSAHA2 mapping for several big libraries and parallized in different threads.
-* ssaha2_run_multi_se.py: Run SSAHA2 mapping for several big libraries and parallized in different threads using paired-end reads.
+* ssaha2_run_multi_se.py: Run SSAHA2 mapping for several big libraries and parallized in different threads using single-end libraries.
 * stampy_protocol.py: Run Stampy mapping.
 * subsampler.py: Sumsample sequences from FASTA and FASTQ files.
 * trinity_extract_longest.py: Extract the longest contig for each gene in a Trinity assembly.